Module 11: Move-In & Move-Out Inspections – LandlordPass

 What to Remember from This Module

 • Write specific findings for every room — location, size, description.
 "East wall: 3 nail holes, 2mm each, paint intact" wins claims.
 "Walls OK" loses them.
+Vague language has cost BC landlords their deposits in dozens of RTB decisions.

 • Take two photos of every finding — wide shot (where) and close-up (what).
 Same angles at move-in and move-out.
 Aim for 40-120 photos per inspection.
+Photos support the RTB-27 but do not replace it.

-• Deliver signed RTB-27 copy within 7 days (move-in) or 15 days (move-out).
-Missing this can extinguish your deposit claim.
-(RTA s.
-23-24, 35-36.)
+• Deliver signed RTB-27 copy within 7 days (move-in) or within 15 days (move-out).
+The 15-day move-out clock starts from the later of: tenancy end date, or the date you receive the forwarding address in writing.
+Missing either deadline can extinguish your deposit claim entirely.
+(RTA ss.
+23-24, 35-36, 38(1))

 Apply What You Learned